bradnerc/1800_BBY23/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Daniel.
 I'm excited about this project becuase I get to learn how to use GitHub.
-* Hi my name is Bradner.
+* Hello my name is Bradner.

 ## Technologies
 Technologies used for this project: